vnmc/shift-esotope/README.md

 	coffee file instead of the JavaScript file used for the transformation (which will happen if no input source map is used).
 	Defaults to ```null```, i.e., no input source map will be used.

+* **pureSourcemap**

+	If provided, and if an inputSourcemap is provided, another "pure" sourcemap will be generated that uses the AST's location information directly, i.e., without chaining the input sourcemap.
+	Defaults to ```null```.

 ## Test